larsha/bolaget.io/README.md

 ## Please read this

 Systembolaget will remove the information about all the products from their API starting 1st of November.
-This means that bolaget.io no longer can fetch new product updates and will probably be deprecated and later removed completely. https://api-portal.systembolaget.se/api-update-blog/changes-in-the-api-portal
+They have also removed the API we used for bolaget.io.
+This means that bolaget.io no longer can fetch new product updates and is deprecated and now also removed. https://api-portal.systembolaget.se/api-update-blog/changes-in-the-api-portal

 ---